Liposuction New York

 How Long Do Liposuction Results Last?

 You can expect your liposuction results to last indefinitely; however, it is up to you to help that happen.
 In order for your slimmed down, contoured liposuction look to last it’s important to avoid gaining extra weight — calories taken in have to go somewhere on your body!
 We strongly advise that you continue to exercise and follow healthy eating habits to maintain your body tone and your overall health.
-Read here for more tips on maintaining the results of your liposuction in New York.
+Learn more about the tips on maintaining the liposuction results.

 How is Liposuction Used for a Fat Transfer Procedure?

 A fat transfer procedure uses your own fat to fill in or enhance select areas of your body, including breasts, buttocks, face and hands.
 Liposuction is used to remove the fat for transfer.